pwiecz/go-fltk/README.md

 - plastic
 These can be set using `fltk.SetScheme("gtk+")` for example.

-FLTK also allows custom styling your widgets:
+FLTK also allows custom styling of your widgets:
 ```go
 package main